 The most important focus for patients during their visit to an optometrist is improving their eye health.
-During the entirety of their visit, a patient knows that there exists a knowledge deficit between them and the optometrist.
-As Dr. George Loewenstein of Carnegie Mellon University wrote in a paper to the American Psychological Association, “such information gaps produce the feeling of deprivation labeled curiosity.
+During the entirety of their visit, a patient knows a knowledge deficit between them and the optometrist.
+As Dr. George Loewenstein of Carnegie Mellon University wrote in a paper to the American Psychological Association, “Such information gaps produce the feeling of deprivation labeled curiosity.
 The curious individual is motivated to obtain the missing information to reduce or eliminate the feeling of deprivation.”

 The Optical Library‘s advice and fact categories make it so that you can strike while the iron is hot and make each of your patients’ visits much more informative via an improved waiting room.
-As can be seen in the video above, the advice category is designed to convey pertinent health information that can drastically improve patients’ long-term health.
+As shown in the video above, the advice category is to convey pertinent health information that can drastically improve patients’ long-term health.
 This category is perfect for conveying straightforward information that would otherwise require the optometrist’s time, which is better served in treating and informing the patient of their specific and more complex eye health situation.

 The fact section is perfect for handling short nuggets of eye-related information.
-With this section you can inform patients of both serious information and fun facts!
+With this section, you can inform patients of both serious information and fun facts!
 This mix of content between the advice and fact categories provides the perfect balance of information that they can use to improve their eye health and become more knowledgeable overall.

 The Optical Library enhances NexSigns ability to engage your patients and make their time in the waiting room more pleasant.
 The optical illusion and quiz categories provide information in an entertaining way making their wait seem shorter and ensure that the waiting room isn’t a tedious place.
 Like everything in The Optical Library, the quiz and optical illusion categories seek not just to entertain, but also educate.
 Many studies have researched learning behaviors and found that game-based learning drastically enhances knowledge retention and recall abilities.